 Ted Talks is a great resource you can use with your colleagues.
 Check out teacher Rita Pierson’s Tedtalk about how every kid needs a champion.
 Her story came from her heart because she truly believed in each child.

 Another Ted Talk is from Timmy Sullivan who graduated from high school this year and has been speaking for some time about “his education” his way.
 His voice and stories matter to kids.
 More kids are sharing stories on TedTalk and social media now.

 Model how to do this by telling your story.
 Encourage their voice by starting with the prompt “imagine if…” Yes.. “imagine if” for you too.

 Stories do connect us.
 Share what makes your heart sing.
-Reach out to someone you don’t know like I did 20 years ago at ISTE for a column I was writing.
-Many of those connections I made then last today.
+Reach out to someone you don’t know as I did 20 years ago at ISTE for a column I was writing.
+Many of those connections I made last today.
 So ask someone “What’s your story?”

 Interested in checking out more of the Rethinking Learning podcasts and reflections, click on the podcast tab at the top, the logo below, or go to https://barbarabray.net/podcasts/

 For more information about Barbara’s book, Define Your WHY, go to this page or click on the image of the book for resources, questions, and links.